nprashiyer/exam-prep-notes/05-Falco.md

   url: https://url/path
 ```

-For any changes to rule/configuration to take effect, Falco must be restarted
+For any changes to rule/configuration to take effect, Falco must be restarted.